BobDoleOwndU/io_import_collada_normals/README.md

 # io_import_collada_normals
 An import script to apply custom mesh normals from a COLLADA 1.5.0 file to objects in Blender.

+**Blender 3.3+ can now import COLLADA files' vertex normals by default.
+So this plugin is no longer needed.**

 ## Install
 This script is installed the same as any other Blender addon.
 For those that aren't fimiliar with this process:
 1. Download the code and unzip the file.